gutierrez-lucas/power_profiler/README.md

 ## Usage

-Compile and program the Atmega328p.
+1) Compile the project and flash, or directly flash the .hex, into the Atmega328p.
-Excecute the (very-very awful looking) python script with:
+2) Excecute the (very-very awful looking) python script with:

 ```
 python3 /python_plot/plot.py